NoviceDock/NoviceDock-Wiki/How_To_Write_a_Syllabus.md

 ## Answering Why

 The best piece of information a syllabus can provide is why.
-Why is this section part of the.
+Why is this section part of the syllabus.
 And why is it placed where it is.
 How does it connect to the rest of the syllabus.
 Transitioning well from one paragraph to the next, or one section to the next, is extremely important.

 ## Bad Example